AndreRudolph/impulsephp-doc/docs/controller.md

   </pre>
 </div>

-Luckily you can also benefit from using twig template language for inline views.
+Like in real twig template you can also use the twig functionalities in inline views as well.

 <h5><a id="listen-to-events">Event listening</a></h5>